Dzsn/Portfolio_Projects/README.md

 ---

 ## Dataset
 The dataset used in this project is a CSV file (`movies.csv`) containing information about various movies.
-Key features include:
+(Source: https://www.kaggle.com/datasets/danielgrijalvas/movies) Key features include:

 - `budget`: The budget of the movie.
 - `gross`: The gross earnings of the movie.